Samuel McCulloch Jr.

-Samuel McCulloch Jr. (October 11, 1810 – November 2, 1893) was a free Negro soldier who became known as the first Texian casualty of the Texas Revolution, being wounded in action in the Battle of Goliad on October 10, 1835.
+Samuel McCulloch Jr. (October 11, 1810 – November 2, 1893) was a free African-American soldier who became known as the first Texian casualty of the Texas Revolution, being wounded in action in the Battle of Goliad on October 10, 1835.
 However, Richard Andrews was the first wounded in action, at the Battle of Gonzales on October 2, as well as the first killed in action, at the Battle of Concepción on October 28.

 Early life

 Samuel McCulloch Jr. was born on October 11, 1810, in Alabama.
 His white father, Samuel McCulloch Sr., had three daughters.
 There is no mention of Samuel's mother in any official record.
-His father moved the family to Montgomery, Alabama in 1815.
-They relocated to Jackson County, Texas on the Lavaca River in 1835.
+His father moved the family to Montgomery, Alabama, in 1815.
+They relocated to Jackson County, Texas, on the Lavaca River in 1835.
 Five months after their arrival in the Texas territory of Mexico, the Texas Revolution broke out and Samuel Jr. took up the cause.